Queen Anne's County, Maryland

-Queen Anne's County is a county located in the U.S. state of Maryland.
+Queen Anne's County is located in the U.S. state of Maryland.
 As of the 2020 United States census, the population was 49,874.
 Its county seat and most populous municipality is Centreville.
 The census-designated place of Stevensville is the county's most populous place with a population of 7,442 as of 2020.
 The county is named for Queen Anne of Great Britain, who reigned when the county was established in 1706 during the colonial period.
 The county is part of the Mid-Eastern Shore region of the state.

 Queen Anne's County is included in the Baltimore-Columbia-Towson, MD Metropolitan Statistical Area, which is also included in the Washington-Baltimore-Arlington, DC-MD-VA-WV-PA Combined Statistical Area, and is the easternmost in both.

-Chesapeake Bay Bridge connects Kent Island in Queen Anne's County across Chesapeake Bay to Anne Arundel County.
+Chesapeake Bay Bridge connects Kent Island in Queen Anne's County across the Chesapeake Bay to Anne Arundel County.
 The American Discovery Trail runs through the county.